Roozbeh-a/phone2carrier/README.md

 What is it?
 -----------
 Phone2Carrier allows you to find out the carrier of a phone number.

-For example, if you have a phone number like 447366105215, you can find out that it is a Verizon Wireless number.
+----------------
 How do I use it?
-----------------
 You can use it in two ways:
 1. As a command line tool(coming soon)
 2. As a library